 We used to fish all the time.
 Not so much since retirement.
-But still like checking in with how anglers are doing at lakes we visit.
+But we still like checking in with how anglers are doing at lakes we visit.

-We remember the fun our son had, about 7-years old, reeling in sunfish & even trout!
+We remember the fun our son had, about 7 years old, reeling in sunfish & even trout!
 And the fun we had, plus the delish meals.

-We'll get you the details and best tips about fishing at Big Lake in the White Mountains of Arizona.
+Here are the details and best tips about fishing at Big Lake in the White Mountains of Arizona.
 A wonderful setting.

 One season we parked ourselves at the shoreline fishing for crayfish (they’re invasive) & caught tons of them!
 Cooked them up over our evening campfire for dinner.